FuReAsu/docker/nginxweblb/README.md

 These two networks will be internal.

 Frontend bridge network will be assigned to lb and lb will be assigned port 8000 for external access.

+To choose between http and http deployment, change the LoadBalancer's config file http-nginx.conf or https-nginx.conf.